Mate Sound the Pump...

 Landscape plaques

 Five hunting plaques.
-The bottom left plaque with the impressed mark 'MOORE & CO' and an oval printed mark with the central inscription 'SPORTING.
+The bottom left plaque with the impressed mark 'MOORE & Co' and an oval printed mark with the central inscription 'SPORTING.
 50'.
 The bottom centre with a similar printed mark inscribed 'SPORTING.'.
 The other plaques unmarked.
-Gibson writes that there are six plaques in this series (see page 119, plate 112).
-Though I've never seen any others.

 The top left plaque with the impressed mark 'MOORE & Co'.
 The top right with a printed mark 'S. MOORE & Co.' with 'WAVERLEY.
 49' inside an oval vine garland, and 'SUNDERLAND.' beneath.
-The bottom left plaque with a printed mark 'ADAMS' (see the landscapes sub-page).
-The bottom left and right are hunting scenes.
+The bottom left plaque with a printed mark 'ADAMS'.
 The plaque in the centre is titled 'CAST IRON BRIDGE OVER THE WEAR', 'SUNDERLAND'.

 Back to top